MiteshSharma/NotificationHelper/README.md

 #Notification Content
 Add notification_type in you message which send :

 1. PUSH_NOTIFICATION
 2. APP_NOTIFICATION

 depending on what kind of notification it is and how you want to handle it.
-Without this, no notification will be handled.
+If no notification type defined, then it will assume APP_NOTIFICATION by default.